Arts of West Bengal: Others

 Ghurni region of Krishnanagar has been a notable center of clay art for a long time.
 Their clay masks of Durga and others are well known for their beauty and the masks follow a contemporary style.
 Kolkata Kumartuli is well known for clay masks.
 The masks are made in clay and then sun-dried and finally coloured and decorated with sponge wood or foil.
-Potters have been receiving a lot of attention for sculpting Bengali deities.
+Potters have been receiving attention for sculpting Bengali deities.
 Dokra is unique folk art of West Bengal.
 Metal casting dokra mask is created various contemporary sculptures with this art form.
 Gita Karmakar, a female artist from Bankura, has been awarded the President's award.
 Her works of Dokra art are equally popular in other countries.
 Durga face is a well known shola mask of Murshidabad.
 It's mainly used as a decorative ptece.
 For making this masks, shola is pulled from water and dried.
 Then it is cut with the knife according to the design.
 The most attractive fact, Murshidabad is recognize for the shola work.

 Terracotta art

 Architecture

 There are significant examples of fine arts in Bengal from earlier times such as terracotta art of Hindu temples.
 The roofing style of Bengali Hindu temple architecture is unique and closely related to the paddy roofed traditional building style of rural Bengal.
-Roofing styles include the jor-bangla, do-chala, char-chala, at-chala, deul, ek-ratna, pancharatna and navaratna.
+Roofing styles include the Jor-bangla Style, do-chala, char-chala, at-chala, deul, ek-ratna, pancharatna and navaratna.
 Bishnupur in West Bengal has a remarkable set of such temples which being built from the Malla dynasty are examples of this style.
 Most of these temples are covered on the outer surface with terracotta reliefs which contains plenty of secular materials making these important to reconstruct the social structure from these times.

-The temple structures contain gabled roofs which are colloquially called the chala, For example, a gabled roof with an eight sided pyramid structured roof with be called "ath chala" or literally the eight faces of the roof.
+The temple structures contain gabled roofs which are colloquially called the chala, For example, a gabled roof with an eight sided pyramid structured roof will be called "ath chala" or literally the eight faces of the roof.
 And frequently there is more than one tower in the temple building.
 These are built of laterite and brick bringing them at the mercy of severe weather conditions of southern Bengal.
-Dakshineswar Kali Temple is one example of the Bhanja style while the additional small temples of Shiva along the river bank are example of southern Bengal roof style though in much smaller dimension.
+Dakshineswar Kali Temple is one example of the Bhanja style while the additional small temples of Shiva along the river bank are examples of southern Bengal roof style though in much smaller dimension.